learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 }
 ```

-One of the differences between `id` and `class` attributes, is that a `class` can be given to multiple elements on a page, whereas an `id` should be unique to one element.
-So we can give this class to multiple paragraphs to make them highlighted.
+One of the differences between `id` and `class` attributes is that a `class` can be given to multiple elements on a page, whereas an `id` should be unique to one element.
+So we can give this class to multiple paragraphs to make them highlighted in yellow.

 ### Where does the css go?
 There are two options: include separate css files, or place css directly in your html file.
 In almost all situations, including a separate css file for your styles will be a faster and more organized option.